Social security delayed benefits will no longer be an option for married couples

-The restricted application method allows an individual who was born before January 2, 1954, and who has reached full retirement age to collect Social Security benefits on his or her spouse’s account, but not on his or her own account.
+The restricted application method allows an individual who was born before January 2, 1954, and who has reached full retirement age to collect benefits on his or her spouse’s account, but delay social security benefits on his or her own account.

 For example, Ella is 66, and her husband, Sal, is 67.
 Ella’s primary insurance amount is $900, and Sal’s is $1,200.
-Sal started his Social Security benefits when he turned 66 the previous year.
-Ella would like to continue working – hopefully until she is 70 – but she wants to collect some Social Security benefits to supplement the couple’s income in the meantime.
+Sal started his social security benefits when he turned 66 the previous year.
+Ella would like to continue working – hopefully until she is 70 – but she wants to collect social security spousal benefits to supplement the couple’s income in the meantime.

-If spouses collect, they will not be able to delay their own benefits
+If spouses collect, they will not be able to delay their benefits

-Under the new law, if an individual files for spousal benefits, the government will consider the individual to have filed for his or her own retirement benefits.
+Under the new law, if an individual files for social security spousal benefits, the government will consider the individual to have filed for his or her retirement benefits.

 - People who were already using the restricted application method can continue using it.

-- People who turned 62 after 2016, can’t use the restricted application method.
+- People who turned 62 in 2016 or later can’t use the restricted application method.

 - People who turned 62 before 2016, can use the restricted application method when they reach full retirement age.

 Suppose in our example that Ella is a bit younger and affected by the new law.
-The change means that if Ella files for spousal benefits, the government will consider her to have filed for benefits on her own account.
-Benefits on her own account could increase because of additional work and cost-of-living increases, but, once she starts collecting, she will forever lose her opportunity for delayed retirement credits.
+The change means that if Ella files for SSA spousal benefits, the government will consider her to have filed for benefits on her account.
+Benefits on her account could increase because of additional work and cost-of-living increases, but, once she starts collecting, she will forever lose her opportunity for social security delayed retirement credits.

 The “file and suspend” strategy is eliminated

-The new law also eliminates the file and suspend method of claiming Social Security benefits.
-This method allowed an individual to file for Social Security benefits (thus allowing his or her spouse to begin collecting) but suspend his or her own benefits to get delayed retirement credits.
+The law also eliminates the file and suspend method of claiming social security benefits.
+This method allowed an individual to file for social security benefits (thus allowing his or her spouse to begin collecting) but suspend his or her benefits to get delayed retirement credits.